Skip to main content

 Paid Family Caregiver Programs in Rhode Island

-Last updated: 6 April 2026 Bottom line: Rhode Island does have real ways for some seniors to have a family caregiver paid, but the main direct-pay paths are tied to Medicaid long-term services and supports (LTSS).
-The two most important Rhode Island options are the Personal Choice Program for self-directed care at home and RIte@Home … Read more
+Last updated: 27 May 2026 Bottom line: Rhode Island has real paths that may pay a family caregiver, but most long-term options run through Medicaid long-term services and supports (LTSS).
+The two main direct-pay paths are Personal Choice for self-directed help at home and RIte@Home Shared Living for people who cannot live alone.
+A spouse … Read more

 Paid Family Caregiver Programs in Pennsylvania